syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Upgrade.md

 # Upgrading Syncfusion Flutter

 Syncfusion releases new volumes once every three months, with exciting new features.
-There may be one or two Service Pack releases for this volume releases.
+There will be one Service Pack release for this volume releases.
 Service Pack releases are provided to address major bug fixes in the volume releases.

 You can upgrade to our latest version from any installed Syncfusion version.